jjmontesl/cubesviewer/doc/guide/cubesviewer-model.md

 2. Optionally, also add an "info" attribute "cv-datefilter-hierarchy" if your desired date filtering hierarchy is not "default".
-3. For each *level* involved in your date filtering, add an "info" attribute "cv-datefilter-field" identifying the unit of date value (one of "year", "quarter", "month" or "week").
+3. For each *level* involved in your date filtering, add an "info" attribute "cv-datefilter-field" identifying the unit of date value (one of "year", "quarter", "month", "week" or "day").

 This is an example dimension "date_created" showing this configuration: